core-wg/href/draft-ietf-core-href.md

    <!-- As per 3986 2.1, use uppercase hex. -->

 Examples for URIs at or beyond the boundaries of these constraints are in {{<sp-constraints}} in {{the-small-print}}.

+## CRI References: The `discard` Component {#discard}

+As with URI references and URIs, CRI references are a shorthand for a CRI that is expressed relative to a base CRI.
+URI and CRI references often *discard* part or all of the trailing path segments of the base URI or CRI.

+In a URI reference, this is expressed by syntax for its path component such as leading special path segments `.` and `..` or a leading slash before giving the path segments to be added at the end of the (now truncated) base URI.
+For use in CRI references, we instead add in a `discard` component as an alternative to the `scheme` and `authority` components, making the specification of discarding base URI path segments separate from adding new path segments from the CRI reference.

+The discarding intent of a CRI reference is thus fully condensed to a single value in its discard component:

+* An unsigned integer as the discard component specifies the number of path segments to be discarded from the base CRI (note that this includes the value 0 which cannot be expressed in a URI reference);

+* the value `true` as the discard component specifies discarding all path segments from the base CRI.

+If a scheme or authority is present in a CRI reference, the discard component is implicitly equivalent to a value of `true` and thus not included in the interchanged data item.

 ## Constraints not expressed by the data model